Transferring Money From a New Zealand Bank Account to an Overseas Account: How to Send Money From New Zealand

 - Banks vary on how fast they provide this service.
 While some take 2-6 days, others can take up to two weeks.
 Some banks charge an extra fee for an express service.

 The next way to transfer money to New Zealand on our list is FOREX.
 Foreign exchange brokers, otherwise known as Forex or FX, are in the business of trading currencies.
-For this reason, foreign exchange brokers tend to offer competitive exchange rates and fees (or in the case of XE Money or Wise, no fee for the first exchange).
+For this reason, foreign exchange brokers tend to offer competitive exchange rates and fees, like Wise (or in the case of XE Money, there is no fee for the first exchange).
 Payments are usually cleared within a week.

 Foreign exchange brokers usually work online through their own websites.
 You set up an account with them, usually providing some form of identification (making sure you are actually the owner of your bank account).
-Once you have been approved, you either make a payment using a telegraphic transfer (online payment) or online debit/credit payment of the desired amount of money you wish to transfer to the foreign exchange brokers’ New Zealand bank account (this way you avoid the fees that come along with an international telegraphic transfer).
+Once you have been approved, you either make a payment using a telegraphic transfer (online payment) or online debit/credit payment of the desired amount of money you wish to transfer to the brokers’ New Zealand bank account (this way, you avoid the fees that come along with an international telegraphic transfer).
 When the foreign exchange broker receives the money, they pay that money into your overseas bank account.

 - Give yourself a couple of days to open an account with a foreign exchange broker.
-For security reasons, you will need to send a copy of photographic ID (usually your passport or driver license), as well as proof of residential address to open an account.
+For security reasons, you will need to send a copy of photographic ID (usually your passport or driver’s license), as well as proof of residential address to open an account.
 This should be reviewed within a couple of working days.

 - If the company that you use happens to go bankrupt while your money is in their hands, it is unlikely that you will get compensation.